Digit Research: Vivo, Oppo lead camera smartphone preference over Apple and Samsung

 Multiple lenses are no longer a ‘gimmick’

-Since 2020, there has been a brief period of time in the smartphone market where makers have actively started putting out multiple camera lenses in a single device.
+Since 2020, there has been a brief period of time in the smartphone market where makers have actively started putting out multiple camera sensors in a single device.
 We went from having a single camera lens to having three or even four lenses at a particular time.

 Just like in the camera market, where having multiple lens options in your bag is common, the same can be said for smartphones.
 Users want multiple lenses inside their pockets, and this high engagement with different modes suggests that a multi-camera system is now a baseline requirement for a smartphone in 2026.